Rmodesto/redbird/3_LINE_IMPLEMENTATION.md

 ## Verification Points

 ### Route Integrity
-✅ Eastern Brooklyn branch properly rendered
-✅ Correct junction at Franklin Avenue/Botanic Garden
+✅ Eastern Brooklyn branchthis is the wrong tooltip look at the claude md file  properly rendered ✅ Correct junction at Franklin Avenue/Botanic Garden
 ✅ No incorrect stations from 2/5 lines
 ✅ Proper termination at Harlem-148 St